manifest/riak-task-queue/README.md

 [![Build Status][travis-img]][travis]

-Permanent task queue with scheduler and multiple worker instances on top of Riak KV.
+Persistent task queue with scheduler and multiple worker instances on top of Riak KV.